 The Arc'teryx Cita SL is a unique, extremely lightweight jacket that combines many of our favorite running jacket qualities.
-Its inclusion of breathable panels where heat builds the most, combined with its surprisingly affordable price tag and decent weather protection make this one of our favorite jackets in this lineup, though its lack of visibility makes it a poor choice for urban environments.
-It doesn't have a lot of frills by way of hoods or pockets, but it does have the lightest weight of any jacket we tested, making it a clear choice for our Top Pick for Lightweight Adventures.
+Its inclusion of breathable panels where heat builds the most, combined with its surprisingly affordable price tag and decent weather protection, make this one of our favorite jackets in this lineup.
+That said, its lack of visibility makes it a poor choice for urban environments, and it doesn't have a lot of frills by way of hoods or pockets.
+But it does have one of the lightest weights of any jacket we tested, making it the clear winner of our Top Pick for Lightweight Adventures.

 Arc'teryx Cita SL - Women's Review

 Cons: Few features, no hood

 The Cita SL scores well in our review and excels in a few key categories.
 If you're counting every gram that comes with you on your runs, this is absolutely a layer to consider.

 A key factor that separates a running jacket from a standard old wind layer is its breathability.
 While wind jackets can be used for a range of activities, running jackets need to be able to handle high-output cardio.

 The Cita SL has an incredibly thoughtful design, utilizing panels and different materials types for different parts of the body.
 We prefer layers that have these zones designated to airflow, finding them very effective at helping to regulate body temperature when on the go.
 The back and underarms of the Cita feature a nylon mesh material that is super breathable, allowing heat to escape where it builds most.
 The front and arms are made with a polyester fabric that doesn't breathe as well but does block out the weather, as we'll describe a bit later.